ha199/LiveSpeach_translator_system/README.md

 4. Allow microphone access when browser asks
 5. Speak clearly in English
 6. Click **⏹ stop** when done speaking
-7. Watch the pipeline steps light up — Record → Whisper → Gemini → DB → Done
+7. Watch the pipeline steps light up — Record → Whisper → Deep Translator → DB → Done
 8. English transcription and Hindi translation appear on screen
 9. Result is automatically saved to the database
 10. All past transcriptions shown in the history panel below